TrueOpenVR/TrueOpenVR-DIY/Controllers/Controllers.md

 You can get ready firmware for MPU 6050 GY-521 [here](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/Controllers/Arduino/Controller_MPU6050_DMP6.ino).
 You need to download the library and do the calibration, more details can be found in the [instructions for the VR HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md) (rotation tracker).

 Also have the [test firmware](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/Controllers/Arduino/Controller.ino) skeleton for other sensors.
+Firmware compatible with the tracker "ArduinoControllers" TrueOpenVR.

 For positioning the controller, attach a ping pong ball to it, solder the LED through the resistor to VCC (5V) and GND.
 More about this positioning tracker read [instructions for the VR HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md) (position tracker).

-Firmware compatible with the tracker "ArduinoControllers" TrueOpenVR.

-Also for positioning can use an additional rotation sensor mounted on the shoulder.
-Thus, can get positioning from two yaw axes and two pitch axes by applying a spherical coordinate system to them (similar to skeletal animation in games), like [so](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/blob/master/C%2B%2B/ArduinoControllersIMUPos/ArduinoControllers.cpp#L338-L378).
-This metod using on the Nintendo Switch VR.
+For this type of positioning, you need to add reading from the second IMU sensor to the firmware.
+By default, when the second sensor is not used, the fixed values are from the "Arduino Controllers.ini" configuration file.
+In order for the driver to read the values from Arduino, change the parameters "ShoulderYaw" and " ShoulderPitch "to"0".
 ![](https://user-images.githubusercontent.com/9499881/79615275-72e20c00-8113-11ea-8467-514d9fe730a6.gif)

 ![](https://user-images.githubusercontent.com/9499881/80840516-8e1e4280-8c0e-11ea-9a5f-96a890f12d29.gif)

-For this type of positioning, there is a [test firmware](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/Controllers/Arduino/ControllerIMUPos.ino) for Arduino (need to add reading from two IMU sensors) and a test driver "ArduinoControllersIMUPos" for TrueOpenVR (you need to test and modify).
+For this type of positioning, you need to add reading from the second IMU sensor to the firmware.
+By default, fixed values from the "Arduino Controllers.ini" configuration file are used.
+In order for the driver to read the values from Arduino, change the parameters "ShoulderYaw" and " ShoulderPitch "to"0".

-## Razer Hydra
-Good ready and not expensive option.
-Need to finalize the driver.
-For use with SteamVR the driver is [already](https://github.com/r57zone/Razer-Hydra-SteamVR-driver).

 ## PS Move
 Good ready and not expensive option.
 The driver is written, but testing is needed.
 Stick emulated with buttons.